About 90% of homes in America are built with wood. It’s a stark contrast to most other countries in the world.

 It’s among the top five producers in the country (by capacity, which is about 3.9 billion board feet a year), and more than half of it is concentrated in the US South, which makes sense considering about 88% of the company’s sales also happen in the US.

 Interfor is a relatively younger stock and started trading in 2014.
-Since its inception, it has gone through just two considerable growth phases: Once when it grew about 180% between Oct 2015 and May 2018, and the other was when it rose almost 660% between March 2020 and Jan 2022.
+Since its inception, it has gone through just two considerable growth phases: Once was when it grew about 180% between Oct 2015 and May 2018, and the other was when it rose almost 660% between March 2020 and Jan 2022.

 It doesn’t pay dividends but gave out a very generous special one in 2021.

-5. Resolute Forest Products Stock
+5. Western Forest Products Stock

 - Ticker: WEF.TO